 Shrink your outlook

 Try to scale down your thinking to just 90 days.
 Focus on one quarter, major milestone, or product launch at a time.

 Your customers are vacationing and thinking about getting their kids back to school.
 They’re not buying from you.
 So you plan for a slow Q3.
 You bake it into the annual strategy.
 You inadvertently prepare your reps for a slow Q3.
 And, what do you know?
-After all is said and done, it was a slow Q3.
+After all is said and done, it is a slow Q3.

-Now rewind a bit.
-With dynamic planning, you have the freedom to focus more on the short term and the flexibility to do whatever it takes to move the needle closer and closer to your primary goals.
-Maybe that new software we found earlier in this article ended up looking like it could really improve your productivity.
+With dynamic planning, you’re free to focus more on the short term and the flexibility to do whatever it takes to move the needle closer and closer to your primary goals.
+Maybe that new software we found earlier in this article ends up looking like it could really improve your productivity.

 One advantage of a static annual plan is that it can serve as an unwavering playbook for your company.
 Everyone receives it at the beginning of the year and does their part to see it through to the end.

-This doesn’t mean you must replace your lengthy annual static planning meetings with regular dynamic planning communication meetings.
-It simply means you must be responsible to keep others in-the-know about what you’re up to.
+Now, you don’t need to replace your annual static planning meetings with regular dynamic planning meetings.
+You just need to be responsible for keeping others in-the-know about what you’re up to.

-Take time each step of the way to evaluate what is working and what’s not.
+Take time each step of the way to evaluate what’s working and what’s not.
 Understand why things worked out the way they did.

 Fail fast.
 Maximize success.
 Be quick to act and hungry to improve.

 Actually, it encourages strategic thinking as often as possible.
-And with the world changing as quickly as it is today, we all need a little more freedom and encouragement to keep up with it.
-Don’t we?
+And with the world changing as quickly as it is today, who doesn’t need a little more freedom and encouragement to keep up with it all?

 We're here to help